BOOKS & HANDBOOKS

 All of the main fish families are represented in Canadian waters, and new species are still being discovered.
 Lake, River and Sea-Run Fishes of Canada offers biology, angling tips and notes on the curiosities of all the best-known game fishes, and fishing lore from high mountain lakes, prairie rivers, the Great Lakes, the Arctic coastline and ocean tidepools.

-Loaded with practical as well as scientific information and pleasantly laced with history and lore, the book is both educational and enjoyable to read.
-It is enhanced by fifty illustrations, 36 of them in full colour.
-This revised edition includes a foreword by the eminent fish scientist Professor Joseph Nelson and an updated essay on endangered species by Dr. R.R.
+Loaded with practical as well as scientific information and pleasantly laced with history and lore, the book This revised edition includes a foreword by the eminent fish scientist Professor Joseph Nelson and an updated essay on endangered species by Dr. R.R.
 Campbell.

 1997, Softcover, 304 Pages.